No script

 Sucevița 727510, România

-The ruler Alexandru the Good has build the first monastery in Moldovita on the banks of the river with the same name, at the beginning of the 15th century.
-Due to a landslip, the monastery collapsed and its ruins are still visible at about 500 m from the new monastery, which was build in 1532 by the ruler Petru Rares.
-The new monastery was equipped with defense towers and walls, which transforms it into a fortified church.
+The ruler, Alexandru the Good, built the first monastery in Moldovita on the banks of the river, which had the same name at the beginning of the 15th century.
+Due to a landslip, the monastery collapsed, and its ruins are still visible at about 500 m from the new monastery, which was built in 1532 by the ruler Petru Rares.
+The new Moldovita monastery was equipped with defense towers and walls, transforming it into a fortified church.

-While the west entrance of the church comprises 5 arcades decorated with pictures of prayer, they are accompanied by representatives of the classical culture like Pitagora, Platon, Aristotel and Sofocle - which are considered predecessors of Christianity.
+The west entrance of the church comprises five arcades decorated with pictures of prayer.
+These are accompanied by representatives of classical cultures, such as Pitagora, Platon, Aristotel, and Sofocle, considered predecessors of Christianity.

 Address: